plammens/python-introduction/Preliminaries/Python as a programming language/Python files/task.md

 ### Try it!

-Open the terminal window (in %IDE_NAME%, you can open the integrated terminal with
+Open the integrated terminal window (with
 <kbd>&shortcut:ActivateTerminalToolWindow;</kbd> or by clicking on the Terminal icon in the
 toolbar at the bottom) and type
 ```bash